PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining three direct-result finalization paths for duplicated requested-output validation and logging.
-Extract only behavior proven identical across all paths; keep tensor correspondence as a compatibility- default artifact and preserve every legacy return key and message.
+2. Audit the third, reduced direct-result path separately.
+It intentionally performs only a subset of full finalization today; do not add report or quantization validation unless characterization proves that path should own those artifacts.
+Extract only behavior proven identical and preserve every legacy return key, message, and skip condition.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.